Build an easy pipe bed tray!

 Every morning, I glance outside, stretch, then reach for my iPhone.
 Checking the time, I quickly scroll through a few quick things online, then begin my day.

-But every evening, I always wish I had my laptop nearby.
+However every evening, I always wish I had my laptop nearby.
 But with nothing to put it on, I’ve never bothered… until now!
-Springing up the bedroom with a pipe handled bed tray was the finishing touch my room needed.
-For MANY different reasons!

-Reclaimed wood (I repurposed wood from a DIY gate I made previously as shown above)
+Reclaimed wood (I repurposed wood from a DIY gate I made HERE)

 Cordless drill and screws

 How to design a bed tray